hmemcpy/hmemcpy.com/source/_posts/2012-09-30-installing-windows-8-on-hp-elitebook-8570w.md

 The following is a recap of the steps I performed to upgrade my machine to Windows 8.
 Your configuration (and, therefore, experience) might be different.

-## STEP 0 &ndash; PREPARATION
+## Preparation

 I have always preferred having two partitions, C: and D:, having all my source code, utilities, music and other things on the D: partition, so if I reformat my computer (which used to happen fairly often), I would keep all my data.
 Since I now had two physical drives, I decided to have the SSD as my primary (system) drive, and the HDD as the storage.

 On HP machines, all the pre-installed software and drivers are located in the directory **swsetup**, located on the C: drive.
 I copied this directory to the D: drive.
 Next, I proceeded to **create an image** of the current system.
 HP machines come with a special partition that contain the recovery image (which restores the system to store-bought state).
 I usually _delete_ the recovery partition, since a) it takes 30GB off the primary storage (which in my case is an SSD, and 30GB is a lot of space for an SSD) and b) it defeats the purpose of the reinstall, since the preloaded software is still there.

-## STEP 1 &ndash; INSTALLATION
+## Installation

 After backing up the existing system, and copying the **swsetup** directory, I proceeded to install Windows 8.
 Since my new machine doesn't have an optical drive, I used the Windows USB Tool to create a bootable Windows 8 USB stick.
 I rebooted the machine, pressed Esc during the startup.
 In the boot menu, I selected F10 for boot order, and selected my USB drive.

-In the setup, I selected Custom to make a clean install of the OS, then in the partition selection I **deleted** all the partitions from **Disk 0** &ndash; _System Reserved, HP Tools and HP Recovery_ partitions were all deleted, as well as the OS partition.
+In the setup, I selected Custom to make a clean install of the OS, then in the partition selection I **deleted** all the partitions from **Disk 0** - _System Reserved, HP Tools and HP Recovery_ partitions were all deleted, as well as the OS partition.
 What remained was the now-unallocated space of Disk 0 and the existing Disk 1 (which is the 2<sup>nd</sup> physical drive).
 I proceeded to select the unallocated space of Disk 0, and Windows 8 did the rest.

-## STEP 3 &ndash; DRIVERS AND CONFIGURATION
+## Drivers and Configuration

 After (surprisingly smooth) Windows 8 installation, I proceeded to go to the Device Manager.
 Compared to a clean Windows 7 install, almost every device driver was automatically installed by Windows 8.